 What does this mean for Starwood Real Estate Income Trust (“SREIT”)?

 We believe we are well positioned to take advantage of these future trends.
-Office represents approximately 30% of SREIT’s total assets under management.
+Office represents 28% of SREIT’s total assets under management.
 Historically, when acquiring office properties, SREIT focused on (i) quality locations with substantial demand drivers, principally strong population and job growth, (ii) long in-place leases, (iii) high concentration of credit tenants, (iv) properties with in-place rents substantially lower than market rents, (v) and emerging low cost growth markets.

 Metrics on SREIT’s office investments are summarized below: